Franklin-oliveira/Franklin-oliveira/README.md

 ### Hi there 👋

-Let me tell you a little bit about myself: I am a Financist deeply in love with data, programming and technology.
+Let me tell you a little bit about myself: I am deeply in love with data, programming and technology.
 I'm always looking for new challenges in which I can apply my skills and get things done!
-I am constantly applying different approaches to explore and make sense of data, like Machine Learning and Information Visualization techniques.
-I am also a Deep Learning enthusiast avid to build applications with it.

-I'm currently looking for opportunities to collaborate building data-driven applications.
+I'm avid to learn new technologies and share it with others. 🌱

 If you have something for me, please let me know. ;)

+Find me on LinkedIn: [here's my LinkedIn profile](https://www.linkedin.com/in/franklin-oliveira95/)

 Thanks for visiting my Github! 😄